-Tonight – December 12, 2016 – we expect to see some Geminid meteors flying about, although the forecast calls for tomorrow (night of December 13) to be the optimal night.
-Moreover, this year we have a full supermoon on the peak night of the shower, which is sure to reduce the 50 or more meteors per hour normally seen in a dark, moonless sky.
+Tonight – December 11, 2017 – we might see some Geminid meteors flying about, although the forecast calls for the following night (night of December 12 and 13) to produce more meteors.
+On the peak night of the shower, you can often expect the see 50 or more meteors in a dark, moonless sky.
 At mid-northern latitudes, you can start watching for Geminid meteors around 9 p.m.
-The Geminids fall most prolifically in the wee hours after midnight, centered around 2 a.m. local time.
-Despite the moonlight this year, the Geminids tend to be bright meteors and we expect a number of Gemini meteors to withstand the moonlit glare
+The Geminids streak the nighttime sky most prolifically in the wee hours after midnight, centered around 2 a.m. local time.
+The Geminids tend to be bright meteors and some Gemini meteors might be able to overcome a sky somewhat beset by light pollution.

 People always ask:

 How can I find the radiant point of the meteor shower?